msunji/fsopen-2022/part3/phonebook-backend/README.md

 - [x] Update the `api/persons/:id` and `info` routes to use the database, and verify that they work directly with the browser and Postman.

+For the `info` route, I've opted to use the `countDocuments` function to get the number of entries in the phonebook collection.
+The return value is a promise and not a number, so I've opted to use async/await for this to resolve said promise.

 ## Exercise 3.19

 - [x] Expand the validation so that the name stored in the database is at least three characters long.
 You'll need to work on the frontend so it displays some sort of error message when a validation error occurs.
 Use `catch` blocks to implement error handling accordingly.

+In `person.js`, you'll want to update your schema definition with validation rules.
+The rules for the `name` property are as follows:

+1. It must be a `String` type
+2. You need to input a name (hence, `required: true`)
+3. The name must be at least 3 letters long.

+I've also added custom error messages for the `required` and `minLength` validation rules.

 ## Exercise 3.20